Knee Pain Treatment

 The Knee is a strong joint supported by power muscles that can span across the hip, knee and ankle.
 These muscles and the strong set of ligaments provide control and support to the knee joint.
 This enables this joint to tolerate load and generate large forces both when bearing weight such as running or landing for a jump, as well as when having the leg free in the air such as kicking a ball across the field.

 The health of the knee joint and surrounding structures is maintained through regular movement and by maintaining the strength of the lower limb muscles (hip, thigh and lower leg), as well as caring for your general physical and psychological health.
 This includes, engaging in regular physical activity, maintaining healthy body weight, good sleep habits, as well as managing stress and mood.

 What is knee pain?

 Knee pain is a term that relates to pain around the front, back and side of the knee.
-Pain around the knee may be related to sensitive tendons, muscles, bursa, the knee cap or the knee joint itself.
+It can sometimes refer down the leg and can also be associated with hip or back pain.